paymicro/wpf-status/README.md

-## Status window for Windows on WPF
+# Windows-only status window for spacemesh nodes
 ![image](https://github.com/paymicro/wpf-status/assets/27482193/af7f7fd0-fab5-4ed0-8be9-5d56c6af99fb)

-## Notification
+## Notifications
 ### Telegram
-Login as a regular user (not a bot).
+Login as a regular user.
 This user should have a dialog with your primary user who will receive notifications.

 To enable it, you need to fill in the settings.json file your `telegramApiHash` and  `telegramApiId` from the user who will send the notifications.
 That you obtain through [Telegram's API development tools](https://my.telegram.org/apps) page.